Ard3ny/ard3ny.github.io/_posts/2025-06-06-Backup-restore-proxmox-os-boot-root-disk.md

 # Introduction
-Recently I've recieved an email notification about one of my drives failing in my proxmox cluster.
+Recently I've received an email notification about one of my drives failing in my proxmox cluster.
 It turned out to be my proxmox boot drive, which is the only one not in the ZFS pool (but it just ext4).
 I've started to look through the official documentation, guides to look for what's the best way to replace this drive and I've decided to share my 2-cents on in and how I did it in the end.

 ## Disk replacement options
 It turns out there isn't really a native/easy way about this.